-There are several features we used to determine the best VPNs – anonymity of websites visited and files downloaded, ability to mask IP addresses and the number of servers.
+There are several features we used to determine the best VPN software – anonymity of websites visited and files downloaded, ability to mask IP addresses and the number of servers.
 Based on these, here are the best VPNs available for download today:

 Based on thousands of reviews ExpressVPN comes in as the best VPN of 2020.
 It has several features that deliver outstanding performance:

 - Once you subscribe you have access to more than 3,000 servers in 94 countries.

 - You can run it on any platform.

 - It is the best for streaming Netflix.

 - Makes torrenting easy.

 - The fast servers deliver an optimal online experience every time.